Is It Safe to Outsource a Software Project to Ukraine?

 How top tech companies react to the Russian-Ukrainian war

-Multiple tech giants all over the world join sanctions against Russia and do everything possible to stop the war.
+Multiple tech giants all over the world joined sanctions against Russia and did everything possible to stop the war.
 For instance, on February 28, Starlink terminals arrived in Ukraine which is incredible and appreciated support for the country.
 Ukrainian and international tech companies provide huge humanitarian and financial support for Ukraine.
 So first of all, I’d like to express the Trustshoring team’s gratitude for this.

 Here, you can check the list of some of the top tech companies that pulled out of Russia: